-The FKT route starts at the Kings Mt Trailhead.
+The FKT route as described here starts at the Kings Mt Trailhead, but runners can choose to start at the Elks trailhead on the east side instead if they prefer.
 Note that there is a Strava segment that does not include the short distance from the TH to the actual loop.
 Report your TH-TH time, NOT segment time!
 You climb 2500 ft over 2 miles to the summit of Kings Mt (3205 ft).
 After reaching the summit, traverse the ridge towards Kings Mt via technical and exposed trails, including a part of the trail that uses a fixed rope for safety.
 Once reaching the Elk Mt - Kings Mt Trail junction (2978 ft), take the steep and rugged trail towards Elk Mtn.
 Once at the summit of Elk Mt, descend 1.3 mi/1900 ft of technical trail until you reach the Wilson River- Elk Mt trail junction, and return to the start of the loop via the 3.5 mi Wilson River Trail.

 (Editor's Note: FKT loops are often described in one direction, but can be run in either direction).

 - Submitted by Alex Borsuk